What is Amoryn

 According to BioNeurix, “most people do not experience any negative side effects when taking Amoryn.”
 However, they also state that the above claim is based on non-scientific surveys of Amoryn consumers.
 As for listed potential side effects, the only one we could find on the official website is an increased skin sensitivity due to the inclusion of Hyperforin.
 Our online research has revealed that some consumers complained about high blood pressure.

 Amoryn is one of those products we find difficult to rank.
 The formula has been around, unchanged, for a very long time and there are plenty of positive reviews and testimonials online.
-The official website looks good and it provides enough information to the average supplements user.
+The official website looks good and it provides enough information to the user of the average supplement.

 The formula appears to have the right ingredients, which is another plus.
 But we feel that the quantities of each ingredient are not there.
 25 mg of 5-HTP and 18 mg of Hyperforin is way below the typical therapeutic dose, and this might be the reason why many consumers have complained about poor results upon using this brain supplement.